-- 43.11(1) Applicability.
+43.11(1) Applicability.
 The requirements of this rule are national primary drinking water regulations and establish or extend TT requirements in lieu of MCLs for Cryptosporidium.
-These requirements are in addition to the filtration and disinfection requirements of rules 567-43.5(455B), 567-43.9(455B) and 567-43.10(455B) and apply to all Iowa PWSs supplied by SW or IGW sources. - a.
+These requirements are in addition to the filtration and disinfection requirements of rules 567-43.5(455B), 567-43.9(455B) and 567-43.10(455B) and apply to all Iowa PWSs supplied by SW or IGW sources.

+a.
 Wholesale systems.
-Wholesale systems must comply with the requirements based on the population of the largest system in the combined distribution system. - b.
+Wholesale systems must comply with these requirements based on the population of the largest system in the combined distribution system.

+b.
 Filtered systems.
-The requirements of this rule for filtered systems apply to systems that are required to provide filtration treatment pursuant to rule 567-43.5(455B), whether or not the system is currently operating a filtration system. - 43.11(2) General requirements.
-Systems subject to this rule must comply with the following: - a.
+This rule applies to those filtered systems that must provide filtration treatment pursuant to rule 567-43.5(455B), whether or not the system is currently operating a filtration system.

+43.11(2) General.
+Systems subject to this rule must comply with the following:

+a.
 Source water monitoring.
 Systems must conduct two rounds of source water monitoring for each plant that treats a SW or IGW source.
 This monitoring may include sampling for Cryptosporidium, E. coli, and turbidity, as described in 43.11(3), to determine what level, if any, of additional Cryptosporidium treatment the systems must provide.

-- b.
+b.
 Disinfection profiles and benchmarks.
-Systems that plan to make a significant change to their disinfection practice must develop disinfection profiles and calculate disinfection benchmarks, as described in 43.11(4). - c.
+Systems planning to make a significant change to their disinfection practice must develop disinfection profiles and calculate disinfection benchmarks, as described in 43.11(4).

+c.
 Treatment bin determination.
-Systems must determine their Cryptosporidium treatment bin classification and provide additional treatment for Cryptosporidium, if required, according to the prescribed schedule. - d.
+Systems must determine their Cryptosporidium treatment bin classification and provide additional Cryptosporidium treatment, if required, according to the prescribed schedule.

+d.
 Additional treatment.
-Systems required to provide additional treatment for Cryptosporidium must implement microbial toolbox options that are designed and operated as described in 43.11(8) through (13). - e.
-Record keeping and reporting.
-Systems must comply with the applicable record-keeping and reporting requirements in 43.11(14) and (15). - f.
+Systems required to provide additional Cryptosporidium treatment must implement microbial toolbox options as described in 43.11(8) through 43.11(13).

+e.
+Recordkeeping and reporting.
+Systems must comply with the applicable recordkeeping and reporting requirements in 43.11(14) and 43.11(15).

+f.
 Significant deficiencies.
-Systems must address significant deficiencies identified during sanitary surveys as described in 43.1(7). - 43.11(3) Source water monitoring. - a.
+Systems must address significant deficiencies identified during sanitary surveys as described in 43.1(7).

+43.11(3) Source water monitoring.

+a.
 Schedule.
 Systems must conduct the source water monitoring no later than the month and year listed in Table 1.
 A system may avoid the source water monitoring if it provides a total of at least 5.5-log treatment for Cryptosporidium, equivalent to meeting the treatment requirements of Bin 4 in 43.11(6).
 The system must install and operate technologies to provide this level of treatment by the applicable treatment compliance date specified in 43.11(7).